-Through discussion and research, the UK Government has moved toward defining Psychotherapy as a profession that requires a Masters-level qualification and Counselling as requiring a standard degree level of qualification.
-My ongoing psychotherapy training is at Masters level.
+Through discussion and research, the UK Government has moved toward defining Psychotherapy as a profession that requires a post-graduate qualification and Counselling as requiring a standard degree level of qualification.
+My psychotherapy training was to a post-graduate level.

 What issues are you able to help with?

 Addiction - e.g. pornography, gambling, internet

 Generalised anxiety disorder

 Passive aggressive behaviour